 Out of all the movies Christopher Nolan has made, Tenet sticks out like a sore thumb.
 At first look, nothing appears to be out of the ordinary.
-Warner Bros. and Nolan’s production company Syncopy collaborating on a mind-bending blockbuster with a plot filled with twists and turns that will be vigorously debated til the end of time?
-That’s an average Tuesday for Mr. Nolan and company.
+Warner Bros. and Nolan’s production company, Syncopy, collaborating on a mind-bending blockbuster with a plot filled with twists and turns that will be vigorously debated until the end of time?
+That’s an average Tuesday for Mr. Nolan and his crew.
 Yet, Tenet remains a bizarre object of fascination.
-Some attribute that to its controversial September release during the height of the COVID-19 pandemic.
+Some attribute that to its controversial September 2020 release during the height of the COVID-19 pandemic.
 Others attribute it to the film’s cerebral nature.
 And who knows what to make of the film’s strange cult following that’s developed in the last few years?
 At the center of this maelstrom lies a cold truth – for better or worse, Tenet is Christopher Nolan’s boldest experiment.

 Tenet Stumbles Backwards Into Theaters

 As with the majority of his works, Christopher Nolan conceived the idea for Tenet long before it was anywhere close to becoming a reality.
 After the release of Interstellar, he got to work on the script alone, a rare move from a filmmaker known for writing with collaborators such as his brother Jonathan Nolan and David S. Goyer.
-Warner Bros. fully backed his vision, giving him an estimated budget of $205 million to shoot the film with as many practical effects as possible, a standout being the crashing of an actual Boeing 747.
-Nolan gathered a crew of notable industry talent, such as actors Elizabeth Debicki and Robert Pattinson, Oscar-winning composer Ludwig Göransson (Black Panther, The Mandalorian) and cinematographer Hoyte van Hoytema (Dunkirk, Nope), and up-and-comer John David Washington (BlacKkKlansman) to play the lead.
+Warner Bros. fully backed his vision, giving him an estimated budget of $205 million to shoot the film with as many practical effects as possible, a standout being the crashing of an actual Boeing 747 airplane.
+Nolan gathered a crew of notable industry talent, such as actors Elizabeth Debicki and Robert Pattinson, Oscar-winning composer Ludwig Göransson (Black Panther, The Mandalorian) and cinematographer Hoyte van Hoytema (Dunkirk, Nope).
+Meanwhile, up-and-comer John David Washington (BlacKkKlansman) was cast to play the lead.
 All the ingredients were there for a surefire Nolan smash.

 Nolan’s Tangled Web (AKA THE PLAN)

 It’s ironic that Tenet was the film that got pushed so hard to be the first big tentpole to release during the pandemic because it’s not exactly audience-friendly.
 Its premise isn’t exactly easy to explain, but we’ll have a go.
-Tenet follows a CIA operative named only “The Protagonist” (John David Washington) on a mission given to him by a secret intelligence agency from the future known as “Tenet” who needs him to prevent the construction of a machine that will destroy time itself by the Russian oligarch Andrei Sator (Kenneth Branagh).
-The Protagonist teams up with Neil (Robert Pattinson), an agent of Tenet, to get the pieces of the machine or “Algorithm,” which involves the Protagonist and Neil “inverting” their own entropy to travel backward in time.
+Tenet follows a CIA operative, known only as “The Protagonist” (John David Washington), on a mission given to him by a secret intelligence agency from the future known as “Tenet.”
+The protagonist must prevent the construction of a machine that will destroy time itself by the Russian oligarch Andrei Sator (Kenneth Branagh).
+He teams up with Neil (Robert Pattinson), an agent of Tenet, to get the pieces of the machine, aka the “Algorithm,” which involves the Protagonist and Neil “inverting” their own entropy to travel backward in time.
 To the people moving forward in time, they look like they are physically moving backward.

 The 65mm/IMAX cinematography of Tenet is what the big screen is made for.
 Not to mention, Ludwig Göransson’s bonkers score pulses with an electronic rhythm flourished with the reversing of certain instruments that’ll get even the most stoic moviegoers bobbing their heads along.
 Yet, Nolan’s visual ingenuity regrettably loses a lot of its jolt when audiences cannot understand what’s going on.
 For all the glorious sounds the movie has to bring – not the least of which is Travis Scott’s de-facto theme song for the film “THE PLAN” – the sound mixing puts the dialogue at a muffled, sometimes incoherent volume.
 Despite the marketing campaign’s touting to see this film in a cinema, Tenet can perhaps be best understood at home with subtitles on.
 Even if the dialogue was crystal clear, loads of haphazard exposition are still bound to fly over the heads of a large portion of viewers.